-The caves (where people are allowed) are open to visitors between 7.00 AM to 6.00 PM on all days of the week.
+The Bhimbetka caves (to where people are allowed) are open to visitors between 7.00 AM to 6.00 PM on all days of the week.
 An entry fee is applicable for every visitor, which is INR 25 for Indian citizens and INR 500 for foreign national visitors.

 If travelling by personal vehicles, an additional entry fee is applicable for each for vehicle to enter, which is INR 100 for two-wheelers and INR 300 for four-wheelers.